Maxwellwr/factorio-charge-transmission/README.md

 Bots waste a lot of time (and power bursts) having to recharge in the middle of their activities.
 But if you've got module effect transmission already, how hard would it be to beam electricity around as well...?

-Enter the **Bot Charger**, the only (for now?) entity added by this mod, which works exactly as it says on the tin.
+Enter the **Bot Charger**, the only entity added by this mod, which works exactly as it says on the tin.

 ## Recipe